Damien Doligez

 Damien Doligez is a French academic and programmer.
 He is best known for his role as a developer of the OCaml system, especially its garbage collector.
 He is a research scientist (chargé de recherche) at the French government research institution INRIA.

 Activities

 In 1990, Doligez and Xavier Leroy built an implementation of Caml (called Caml Light) based on a bytecode interpreter with a fast, sequential garbage collector, and began to extend it with support for concurrency.
-In 1996, Doligez was part of the team that built the first version of OCaml, and has been a core maintainer of the language since then.
+In 1996, Doligez was part of the team that built the first version of OCaml, and has been a core maintainer of the language since (as of April 2023).

 In 1994, Hal Finney issued a challenge on the cypherpunk mailing to read an encrypted SSLv2 session.
 Doligez used spare computers at Inria, ENS and École polytechnique to break it after scanning half the key space in 8 days.
 He came in a close second in the competition, with the winning team announcing their result just two hours earlier.